SoftwareAG/oee-simulators/event-based-simulators/README.md

 ### Creating profiles automatically

-The creation of profiles can be configured using the tenant options on the given c8y tenant.
-Tenant options should fall under the category-name: "event-based-simulators"
+The creation of profiles can be configured using the Tenant Options on the given Cumulocity tenant.
+See the [Cumulocity REST API](https://cumulocity.com/api/10.14.0/#tag/Options) documentation for details.
+The Tenant Options must use the category: "event-based-simulators"

 Some Options can be configured:
 - CREATE_PROFILES - holds a string with 'CREATE' or 'CREATE_IF_NOT_EXISTS' to indicate if the profiles should be overwritten or only created if they not already exist.
 Default: 'CREATE_IF_NOT_EXISTS'